What is your most treasured possession?

 Nine months into my new hobby, my skills had grown so much fellow divers were turning to me for advice and the owner of the dive shop asked me to be the shop's dive photographer.
 My new duties involved taking photos of new divers on their first dive.
 It wasn't long before I began to notice I liked the images of octopus (or turtle/seals/dolphin/fish) with a diver in it more then when it was just the animal alone.
 The human element somehow made the natural element even stronger.
 It was unexpected twist and I was deeply puzzled by it.
 One day, after seeing their dive photos, a vacationing family asked me to do their family portrait on the beach too and it was so much fun I was immediately hooked.
 Somehow, in just three short years, I ended up going from an underwater photographer of turtles to a wedding photographer of brides.

 The thing is, I never really took it all that seriously.
 I mean, I loved creating the most beautiful and fun images for my clients that I could, but I didn't fully appreciate the value of the photos I was providing until this last year.
-It took a few years under my belt, and a couple reminders of the ephemeral nature of our time here on Earth to bring home to me the astonishing value of a photograph.
+It took a wake up call of the ephemeral nature of our time here on Earth to bring home to me the astonishing value of a photograph.

 Stop for a moment and ask yourself... if you had only 5 minutes warning that a tornado, wildfire or earthquake was going to hit your home and destroy it utterly, what is your most prized possession (besides people/pets)?
 What would you grab first on your way out the door, that would be irreplaceable if lost forever?

-Thousands of people have faced this question in 2017 alone.
-From wildfires in California, tornadoes in the midwest and hurricanes in Texas, disasters large and small have destroyed home, communities and entire towns.
+Thousands of people have faced this question in 2017 alone (and now again in 2018!)
+From wildfires in California, tornadoes in the mid-west and hurricanes in Texas, disasters large and small are destroying homes, communities and entire towns.

 It doesn't even take a major disaster.
 For the first time in my career as a photographer, this year I had two clients contact me to tell me of a losing a loved one and how grateful they were to have their photos.